OADPP

 Western Oklahoma Wellness (WOW) is a partnership of healthcare, education, and community organizations working to improve health in rural Western Oklahoma.
 Currently, WOW is leading the Oklahoma Adolescent Diabetes Prevention Program (OADPP) to reduce obesity, prediabetes, and type 2 diabetes among high school students.
 Through school-based screenings, education, and support, WOW helps students and families build healthier habits for a stronger future.

 The Western Oklahoma Wellness (WOW) Consortium brings together healthcare providers, educators, and community partners to improve health outcomes and reduce disparities across eight rural counties in Western Oklahoma.
-Founded in 2020, WOW focuses on expanding access to preventive care, health education, and chronic disease prevention programs.
+Founded in 2020, WOW focuses on expanding access to preventive care, health education, and chronic disease prevention programs in the following counties:

-Our current initiative, the Oklahoma Adolescent Diabetes Prevention Program (OADPP), tackles rising rates of obesity, prediabetes, and type 2 diabetes among high school students.
+Our current initiative, the Oklahoma Adolescent Diabetes Prevention Program (OADPP), funded through the Health Resources & Services Administration (HRSA), tackles rising rates of obesity, prediabetes, and type 2 diabetes among high school students.
 By embedding the program in schools, WOW provides biometric screenings, interactive health education, and ongoing support from nurse educators—removing barriers to care and empowering students to make lasting lifestyle changes.

 The program aims to: